Rescheduling Recurring Services

 This section will walk you through changing a single Service Request's due date without changing the due dates of the "parent" Recurring Services.

-• We want to reschedule the upcoming quarterly extinguisher Service and postpone it by a month.
-Perhaps our customer is doing construction and will be closed during the month of June, so we want to go out and make sure that quarterly inspection is done ASAP after the construction is complete in the first week of July.
+• We want to reschedule the upcoming quarterly extinguisher service and postpone it by a month.
+Perhaps our customer is doing construction and will be closed during the month of June, so we want to go out and make sure that quarterly inspection is done ASAP after the construction is complete in early July.

-• We only want to change the June 2016 Service's due date.
-Going forward after that, we would like this quarterly Recurring extinguisher Service to continue being due on the same originally set frequency (and not have all future instances of this Service postponed or offset by 1 month).
-So essentially, we want to move the June 2016 Service to July 2016, but we still want the following Service to be due on the same quarterly frequency (i.e. just because we are moving June's Service to July, we still want the next Service to be due in September 2016, and not October 2016).
+• We only want to change the June 2024 Service's due date.
+Going forward after that, we would like this quarterly recurring extinguisher Service to continue being due on the same originally set frequency (and not have all future instances of this Service postponed or offset by 1 month).
+So essentially, we want to move the June 2024 Service to July 2024, but we still want the following Service to be due on the same quarterly frequency (i.e. just because we are moving June's Service to July, we still want the next Service to be due in September 2024, and not October 2024).

 Refer to the screenshots and the animated GIF below, which demonstrate one (of several possible ways) in which you could change the due on date of an upcoming one-time instance of a Recurring Service -- without changing the underlying frequency of all future occurrences of this Service.